 Understanding the Humanitarian Ecosystem

-In particular, the event will address segment 1.5 of the certification assessment outline.
-It will also address some aspects of segments 1.4, 3.1, 3.2, and 4.1.
+In particular, the event can address segment 1.5 of the certification assessment outline.
+It can also address some aspects of segments 1.4, 3.1, 3.2, and 4.1.

 Learning stream on humanitarian coordination

-As part of the learning stream on humanitarian coordination, this event will be the fifth session of six live interactive online learning events that ICVA and PHAP will organize in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.
+As part of the learning stream on humanitarian coordination, this event was the fifth session of six live interactive online learning events that ICVA and PHAP will organize in the coming months with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian coordination mechanisms at global, regional, and country levels.